yunxuxiaoyan/seminarISE/data preprocessing/README.md

 ### 1.1 how many books per category?
 There are two properties describe the cateagories of books, namely dc:subject and dct:subject.
 Let's take "dct:subject" as an example.
-First, grep all lines containing "dct;subject" save as "dctsubject".
+First, grep all lines containing "dct:subject" save as "dctsubject".
 ```
 grep -Eh 'dct:subject' * > dctsubject
 ```